Manchester City have won this season’s Premier League title in swaggering style and can now chase further records in their remaining games.

 Points in a season

 Chelsea hold the record with 95 in the 2004-05 season.
-City are on 94 so one win from their remaining two games will take them to a new mark.
-The first ever 100-point haul remains possible with two wins.
+City are on 93 so one win from their remaining three games will take them to a new mark.
+The first ever 100-point haul remains possible with two wins and a draw.

 Goals in a season

 Again the record belongs to Chelsea, this time the 2009-10 title winners who scored 103 goals.
-City are on 102 after Sunday’s blank against Huddersfield so need just two in as many games to break the record.
+City are on 102 after Sunday’s four against West Ham so need just two in three games to break the record.
 Only three teams have passed 100, with City and Liverpool scoring 102 and 101 respectively in 2013-14, so City are the first club to achieve the feat twice.

 At +76, City are on track to beat the goal difference record of +71 set by Chelsea in that same 2009-10 season.